We are Cultivating Education

 •Tullos primary school

 One result of the pilot project, apart from the development of the gardens in each of the schools, was the creation of an educational programme and materials which can now be rolled out to other schools.
+The programme and materials are now freely available for everyone to use – see our page Education Materials to download a copy.

 More specific objectives of the Garden Schools initiative are: